rock-symphony/container/README.md

 License
 -------

-This project is licensed under the terms of the [MIT license](mit-license).
+This project is licensed under the terms of the [MIT license][mit-license].

 [laravel-container]: https://laravel.com/docs/5.3/container